How can I help prevent academic dishonesty?

 International Student Guide to Academic Success [brochure]

-- Professor can reduce the grade on the assignment, paper, quiz, or exam
+• Reduction of the grade on the assignment, paper, quiz, or exam

-- Professor can assign a zero on the assignment, paper, quiz, or exam
+• A zero on the assignment, paper, quiz, or exam

 Academic Integrity Policies